ckuzma/arduino-101-sketches/README.md

 ### TapBeatMatch
 Synchronizes the flashing of lights to the beat of taps.
 Set the Arduino 101 on a table, wait for it to start its initial blink, then tap the table to a steady tempo for a few seconds.
 Stop tapping and the built-in LED will continue flashing at the same rate as your taps.

+### SeismicReader
+Makes use of the Curie module's 6-axis motion detection in order to identify seismic activity.

 ## Contest Acknowledgement
 I was provided a Arduino 101 development board as part of my participation in the [*Arduino 101 - Invent Your Future!*](https://www.hackster.io/contests/Intel-Arduino-101) contest on [Hackster.io](https://www.hackster.io/).
 These sketches are being written as part of my project submission.